ChanduBudati/N-gram-word-prediction/README.md

 • Lines/sentences should be stripped of commas, semicolons, colons, periods, question marks, and exclamation points.
-• The data structure used to hold the tokens/words (likely a list) should be augmented with the special start sentence <s> and end sentence </s> symbols, as required for each n-gram.
+• The data structure used to hold the tokens/words (likely a list) should be augmented with the special start sentence symbols, as required for each n-gram.
 • The extracted bigrams and trigrams must be kept in separate data structures (dictionaries work well here), and must include the special sentence delimiter markers.
 To avoid having very large but sparse data structures, only n-grams that are encountered are entered into the data structures.